j-berg-au/BOUNDLESS/content/Storymaster/Hiding Treasure/Consumables.md

 Unless otherwise stated, all consumables are expended after a single use.
 ### Crafting
 - Pay the Essence listed, do the clock.
+- For things other than a basic list, you need to know the crafting recipe
 ### Purchasing
 - Pay twice the Essence listed.
 ### Items
+- More Runestones
+- One to clear stress
+- One to remove a Strain.
+- More offensive *Splash* items
+- Talent for artisan to be goated at crafting
 ##### Adrenaline Potion
 *Cost: See table below, Craft: See table below*
 When you drink this potion, you gain an amount of **Adrenaline** depending on its quality.